Free things to do in Maui without breaking the bank – Seriously!

 16. Road to Hana

+If you’re wondering what to do in Maui that is the most popular tourist attraction, then that is doing the road to Hana drive.
 If you’re game to visiting the famous road to Hana in Maui, then wake up early for this easy but sometimes slower pace and travel through some one lane bridges to Hana.
 It’s about the journey and some of the scenic spots and attractions you visit along the way and just outside of town.
 Check out the best Hana experiences here for more inspiration and details to visiting the east side of Maui and the must visit spots along the way.

 17. Maui’s amazing beaches are free